theforeman/hammer-cli/doc/creating_commands.md

 ```
 `--attributes="material=unoptanium,thickness=3"` -> `{'material' => 'unoptanium', 'thickness' => '3'}`

+### Advanced option evaluation

+Sometimes it is necessary to tune the option values based on other parameters given on CLI.
+An example could be setting default values based on other options, values lookup in a DB, etc.
+The right place for this are `OptionSources`.
+Abstract Hammer command uses two default option sources -
+`HammerCLI::Options::Sources::CommandLine` responsible for intial population of the options,
+`HammerCLI::Options::Sources::SavedDefaults` adding defaults managed by the `defaults` command.

+By overriding `option_sources` method in a command it is possible to add custom option sources
+for various tasks to the list.
+The option sources are evaluated one by one each being given output
+of the previous one as its input so the order in which the sources are listed matters.

+Option sources are collected only once per command call.
+The collection is triggered by first call
+to the `options` or `all_options` method, but at latest right after the option validation
+(before the command's `execute` method is invoked).
+The order is as follows:
+ 1. parse
+ 1. option normalization
+ 1. option validation (run against normalized raw options as given on CLI)
+ 1. option sources execution
+ 1. `execute` invocation

 ### Adding subcommands
 Commands in the CLI can be structured into a tree of parent commands (nodes) and subcommands (leaves).
 Neither the number of subcommands nor the nesting is limited.
 Please note that no parent command